palashsarkar18/opening-hours/README.md

 ### Introduction
-This project aims at building an HTTP API that takes a restaurant's opening hours in a specific JSON structure and converts the hours to a human-readable format.
+This project aims at building an HTTP API that takes a restaurant's opening hours in a specific JSON structure and converts the time to a human-readable format.

 ### Setup
 * Clone the project.
-Note that the python version is 3.8.2.
+Note that the python version is 3.8.2, as specified in [.python-version](.python_version) file.
 * Initialize development environment `source ./init-project`.
 * Start the server `make run`.